 Some of the items added later in the Steam version replaces his backup Shotgun with a special backpack that gives the Soldier a more supportive role in the game.
 As he deals damage over time, his Rage meter fills.
 Once the meter fills up, he can activate the Banner on his backpack to give himself and nearby teammates a specific buff (either offensively or defensively).
 Other alternate items include passive boots and a parachute.

-The least comprehensible class (thanks to the gas mask), the Pyro excels in simple close-range ambushes thanks to the Pyro's homemade flamethrower (allowing them to deal continuous fire damage with ease).
-Due of the simplicity of the flamethrower and the Pyro's good vitality (tied for third-highest in the game with the Demoman), the Pyro can cause panic among tight-knit groups of enemies.
+The least comprehensible class (thanks to the gas mask), the Pyro excels in simple close-range ambushes thanks to their homemade flamethrower (allowing them to deal continuous fire damage with ease).
+Due of the simplicity of the flamethrower and the Pyro's good vitality (tied for third-highest in the game with the Demoman), they can cause panic among tight-knit groups of enemies.

-The Pyro's primary weapon, the Flame Thrower, fires a constant stream that ignites enemies at close ranges.
+Their primary weapon, the Flame Thrower, fires a constant stream that ignites enemies at close ranges.
 Continuously firing on enemies, especially at very close range, can quickly finish them off.
 While ignited, enemy players slowly lose health for a short amount of time (or until they are either extinguished with water or healed through a medkit), known as "afterburn damage".
 Other Pyroes, wearing flame-retardant suits, are immune to afterburn damage.
-Because the Flame Thrower runs out of ammo quickly (and cannot ignite enemies underwater), the Pyro also carries a backup Shotgun (for longer ranges) and fire axe (for closer ranges).
+Because the Flame Thrower runs out of ammo quickly (and cannot ignite enemies underwater), they also carries a backup Shotgun (for longer ranges) and fire axe (for closer ranges).

 The master of explosives, the Demoman excels at indirect destruction with timed grenades from his standard grenade launcher and remotely-detonated "stickybombs" from his special Stickybomb Launcher.
 While he is tied for the third-highest vitality (with the Pyro), direct combat with his explosive weapons can be difficult for beginners (sometimes putting him in the position of relying on his whiskey bottle as a melee weapon).